 This coordination is especially important because “PPQs typically require extensive non-routine in-process sampling and testing.”
 This increased workload can strain resources, so planning is key.
 By developing a master plan and ensuring every team member understands their part, you can execute the study smoothly and efficiently, even when faced with complex logistical challenges.

-Step 5: Plan for Continuous Monitoring and Improvement
+Step 5: Set Up Continuous Monitoring and Improvement

 Successfully completing your PPQ batches isn’t the end of the road.
 It’s the transition into Stage 3 of process validation: Continued Process Verification (CPV).
 The goal of PPQ is to prove your process works consistently; the goal of CPV is to ensure it stays that way during routine commercial production.
 Your PPQ data helps establish the parameters and attributes you’ll need to monitor on an ongoing basis.